CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: CuLEmo Dataset Preparation

 \subsection{Human-Adapted Translation}

-After collecting the events in English, we translated them into five other target languages—Arabic, Amharic, German, Hindi, and Spanish—using Google Translate, followed by native-speaker approvals.
-Because the questions are simple \textit{“How do you feel when … ?”} and lack explicit emotion keywords, translation quality did not affect their cultural content.
-While we acknowledge that other existing works often depend on translating emotion-annotated data from English into other languages with its labels \cite{kajava2020emotion,tahir2023effect,bianchi-etal-2022-xlm}, the translation process we employed in our study is done before any annotation.
-To ensure correctness, native speakers evaluated the translations.
-While most translations were acceptable, a few adjustments were made---for example, for Amharic to fix gender references and timing expressions.
+After collecting the events in English, we translate them into five target languages—Arabic, Amharic, German, Hindi, and Spanish—using Google Translate, followed by native-speaker approvals.
+Because the questions are simple \textit{“How do you feel when … ?”} questions and lack explicit emotion keywords, translation quality did not affect their cultural content.
+While we acknowledge that existing works often depend on translating emotion-annotated data from English into other languages with their labels \cite{kajava2020emotion,tahir2023effect,bianchi-etal-2022-xlm}, our translation process is done before any annotation.
+To ensure correctness, native speakers evaluate the translations.
+While most translations were acceptable, a few adjustments were made, e.g., to fix gender references and timing expressions for Amharic.